ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 ## <a id="mapping-contests"></a>Mapping Contests

 Get your editor ready.
 The mapping contests are here!
 Whether you are a veteran or making your first steps in mapping, contests are for everyone!
-In this section you can see what contests have been held in May or are ongoing!
+In this section you can see what contests have been held in May and June or are ongoing!

 ### Monthly Beatmapping Contests